A new study has found that 13% of people think of themselves as pathological liars, or say that others consider them to be pathological liars.

 The pathological liars in the group also reported telling lies for no specific reason, and said many of their lies grew out of an initial lie.

 The majority of participants in the pathological liars group indicated that their problematic lying began during adolescence.
 People in this group were also more likely to say their lying was out of their control, indicating a kind of compulsiveness.
 Likewise, people in this group said they felt less anxious after lying.

-The phenomenon of the “pathological liar” was first recorded in 1891 by psychiatrist Anton Delbrück.
+To define pathological lying, one can best start in 1891.
+The phenomenon of the “pathological liar” was first recorded in that year by psychiatrist Anton Delbrück.
 He initially called it pseudologia phantastica, and used the term to describe people who told so many outrageous lies that their behavior could be considered pathological.

 Since then, research into pathological lying has been surprisingly scant.
 One analysis of prior case studies found pathological lying equally represented among men and women, with the IQs of the liars in the average to above average range.

 Today, we think of a pathological liar as someone who lies compulsively, knowingly, and without regard for the consequences.
 This doesn’t mean that they can’t distinguish between what’s actually true and what’s an outright lie.
 And although the rest of the world believes them to be untrustworthy and untruthful, the pathological liar continues to lie.